Pitcairn Island

 Jun 1819

-British Capt.
-James Henderson
+Sighted by British Capt.

-of the British East India
+James Henderson on the British East

 26 Jan